UUID Generator

 A UUID looks like: 550e8400-e29b-41d4-a716-446655440000

-It is divided into five groups: 8-4-4-4-12 hexadecimal characters.
-For UUID v4, the third group starts with 4 and the fourth group starts with 8, 9, a or b.
+It is always 32 hexadecimal digits split into five hyphen-separated groups in an 8-4-4-4-12 pattern.
+For UUID v4, the third group always starts with 4 (version marker) and the fourth group starts with 8, 9, a or b (variant marker).

 When to Use UUIDs

-- Database primary keys — avoids sequential IDs that expose record counts.
+- Database primary keys — avoids sequential integer IDs that expose your total record count and make enumeration attacks trivial.

 UUID v4 vs Sequential IDs